Hyper100/hypshell/README.md

                         connect to specified address instead of bind
 ```
 ### Examples:
-Start a reverse shell listener on port 4242 and start an alternative screen:
+Start a reverse shell listener on port 4242:

 `hypshell.py 4242`

 Handle `^\` to exit the program:

 `hypshell.py 4242 -q`

+Use normal mode instead of alternative screen:

+`hypshell.py 4242 -n`

+Don't stabilize the shell and turn input echo on:

+`hypshell.py 4242 -se`

 Use connect mode and verbose: